vinaypant33/linkedin_bot/README.md

 ## 🚀 About the Project

-This **LinkedIn Bot** is a powerful yet simple-to-use desktop application built with `Tkinter`, `Selenium`, and `BeautifulSoup` to automate your LinkedIn activities efficiently. 🌟
+This **Linkedin Bot** is a powerful yet simple-to-use desktop application built with `Tkinter - ttkbootstrap`, `Selenium`, and `BeautifulSoup` to automate your LinkedIn activities efficiently. 🌟